corda/corda/docs/source/api-flows.rst

 Concurrency, Locking and Waiting
 --------------------------------
-This is an advanced topic.
-Because Corda is designed to:
+Corda is designed to:

-* run many flows in parallel,
+* run many flows in parallel
-* may persist flows to storage and resurrect those flows much later,
+* persist flows to storage and resurrect those flows much later
-* (in the future) migrate flows between JVMs,
+* (in the future) migrate flows between JVMs

+Because of this, care must be taken when performing locking or waiting operations.

+Locking
+^^^^^^^
-flows should avoid use of locks and typically not even attempt to interact with objects shared between flows (except ``ServiceHub`` and other carefully crafted services such as Oracles.
+Flows should avoid using locks or interacting with objects that areshared between flows (except for ``ServiceHub`` and other carefully crafted services such as Oracles.
 See :doc:`oracles`).
-Locks will significantly reduce the scalability of the node, in the best case, and can cause the node to deadlock if they remain locked across flow context switch boundaries (such as sending and receiving from peers discussed above, and the sleep discussed below).
+Locks will significantly reduce the scalability of the node, and can cause the node to deadlock if they remain locked across flow context switch boundaries (such as when sending and receiving from peers, as discussed above, or sleeping, as discussed below).

-If you need activities that are scheduled, you should investigate the use of ``SchedulableState``.
+Waiting
+^^^^^^^
+A flow can wait until a specific transaction has been received and verified by the node using `FlowLogic.waitForLedgerCommit`.
+Outside of this, scheduling an activity to occur at some future time should be achieved using ``SchedulableState``.

-However, we appreciate that Corda support for some more advanced patterns is still in the future, and if there is a need for brief pauses in flows then you should use ``FlowLogic.sleep`` in place of where you might have used ``Thread.sleep``.
+However, if there is a need for brief pauses in flows, you have the option of using ``FlowLogic.sleep`` in place of where you might have used ``Thread.sleep``.
 Flows should expressly not use ``Thread.sleep``, since this will prevent the node from processing other flows in the meantime, significantly impairing the performance of the node.

-Even ``FlowLogic.sleep`` is not to be used to create long running flows, since the Corda ethos is for short lived flows (otherwise upgrading nodes or CorDapps is much more complicated), or as a substitute to using the ``SchedulableState`` scheduler.
+Even ``FlowLogic.sleep`` should not be used to create long running flows or as a substitute to using the ``SchedulableState`` scheduler, since the Corda ethos is for short-lived flows (long-lived flows make upgrading nodes or CorDapps much more complicated).

-Currently the ``finance`` package uses ``FlowLogic.sleep`` to make several attempts at coin selection, where necessary, when many states are soft locked and we wish to wait for those, or other new states in their place, to become unlocked.
+For example, the ``finance`` package currently uses ``FlowLogic.sleep`` to make several attempts at coin selection when many states are soft locked, to wait for states to become unlocked:

     .. literalinclude:: ../../finance/src/main/kotlin/net/corda/finance/contracts/asset/cash/selection/AbstractCashSelection.kt
         :language: kotlin